LoukaN/React/2014-09-10-community-roundup-24.md

 ## React And Flux at New Circle

-Facebook engineers [Bill Fisher](https://github.com/fisherwebdev) and [Jing Chen](https://github.com/jingc) are here to talk about Flux and React, and how using an application architecture with a unidirectional data flow cleans up a lot of their code.
+Facebook engineers [Bill Fisher](https://github.com/fisherwebdev) and [Jing Chen](https://github.com/jingc) gave a talk about Flux and React, and how using an application architecture with a unidirectional data flow cleans up a lot of their code.

 <iframe width="560" height="315" src="//www.youtube.com/embed/i__969noyAM" frameborder="0" allowfullscreen></iframe>